 Many factors will influence how much money you can make with dividends.
 But, the two most important factors to consider are the dividend yield from each stock you own and the number of shares you own for each stock.

 For example, if you own 1,000 shares of XYZ company and it pays $0.25 per share, you will receive $250.00 in dividends.
 But, if the company paid $0.5 and you had 5,000 shares, your dividend payout would be $2,500.
-That is the higher the dividend yield and the number of shares you have, the more you will earn.
+The higher the dividend yield and the number of shares you have, the more you will earn.

 So, to earn more money in dividends, you need to pick the best dividend stocks with consistent dividend growth and buy as many shares as you can afford.
-As you accumulate the number of shares and re-invest your earnings, the more passive income you will earn in dividends.
+As you accumulate the number of shares and re-invest your earnings, you will earn more passive income in dividends.

-How much do you need to invest in dividend stocks to make $25,000 in passive income?
+How much must you invest in dividend stocks to make $25,000 in passive income?

-Although there is no minimum amount you need to invest in dividend stocks, you will need to have a sizable portfolio to have a great return.
+Although there is no minimum amount you need to invest in dividend stocks, you must have a sizable portfolio to have a great return.
 The biggest question you need to ask is”How much money do you need to make in passive income with dividends?”

-How much should you invest to make $25,000 in dividends, for example?
+For example, how much should you invest to make $25,000 in dividends?
 As I stated above, the dividend yield plays an important role in how much you can earn.
-The higher the yield, the more you will earn in dividends even if the number of shares you own stays the same.
-For example, if the company pays $7 in annual dividends and the share price is at $140, the dividend yield will be 0.05 or 5% (7/140).
-So, if you own 1 share of this company, you will earn an annual dividend payout of $7 for that one share.
+The higher the yield, the more you will earn in dividends, even if the number of shares you own stays the same.
+For example, if the company pays $7 in annual dividends and the share price is $140, the dividend yield will be 0.05 or 5% (7/140).
+So, if you own one share of this company, you will earn an annual dividend payout of $7 for that one share.

 Most companies, however, do not pay that much money in dividends.
 The dividend yield payout is much lower than this example across many industries.
-According to GuruFocus, the average S&P500 dividend yield is 1.69% and ranges between 1.62% and 2.10% historically.
-Since the S&P500 is a benchmark for the stock market in general, we will assume average returns in the same ranges.
+According to GuruFocus, the average S&P500 dividend yield is 1.69%, historically ranging between 1.62% and 2.10%.
+Since the S&P500 is a general benchmark for the stock market, we will assume average returns in the same ranges.

 Assuming that your portfolio returns the top range with 2.1% on average, how much will you need to invest to make $25,000 in dividends?

-To solve this puzzle, let’s assume that X represents the money you need to invest.
-By multiplying that amount by the dividend yield which is 2.10%, you will get $25,000.
+To solve this puzzle, assume that X represents the money you need to invest.
+By multiplying that amount by the dividend yield, which is 2.10%, you will get $25,000.

 So, X*2.10% = $25,000.
 We can now solve for X=$25,000/0.021 = $1,190,476

-In order words, if your main goal is to make $25,000 in dividends, you will need to invest $1.2 million in dividend stocks with an average dividend yield of 2.1%.
+In order words, if your main goal is to make $25,000 in dividends, you must invest $1.2 million in dividend stocks with an average dividend yield of 2.1%.

-How to pick the best dividend stocks to buy?
+How do you pick the best dividend stocks to buy?

-This is a million-dollar question when it comes to finding the best dividends to buy.
-This is because there are a ton of dividend-paying companies and therefore, hard to choose one or evaluate all of them.
+This is a million-dollar question regarding finding the best dividends to buy.
+This is because there are a ton of dividend-paying companies, and therefore, it is hard to choose one or evaluate all of them.
 So, how do you know the best dividend stocks to buy?

-Beyond the financial complexity of dividend-paying companies, there are still some fundamental values that make a company good for dividends.
+Beyond the financial complexity of dividend-paying companies, some fundamental values still make a company good for dividends.
 Here are tips to pick the best dividend stocks.

-A big mistake a lot of people make when buying dividend stocks is to chase high-yield dividends.
+Many people make the big mistake of chasing high-yield dividends.
 Paying higher dividends could mean that the company is not investing in itself for future growth and profitability.
-You might receive higher dividends now, but the future of the company might be grim when its competitors start eating into its market shares.
+You might receive higher dividends now, but the company’s future might be grim when its competitors start eating into its market shares.

 One of the key indicators of the best dividend stocks to buy is the growth of its dividend payout over time.
 By default, growth companies pay more dividends over time.
-If a company has been reporting steady growth in dividends, it is more likely that it will continue to report more dividends in the future.
-You should stay away from companies that have been cutting dividends due to financial constraints or market share drops due to competition or lack of product development.
+If a company has been reporting steady growth in dividends, it will likely continue to report more dividends in the future.
+You should avoid companies cutting dividends due to financial constraints and market share drops due to competition or lack of product development.

 - Oil and gas